PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``proxyProtocolOutsideTLS``: bool - When the use of incoming proxy protocol is enabled, whether the payload is prepended after the start of the TLS session (so inside, meaning it is protected by the TLS layer providing encryption and authentication) or not (outside, meaning it is in clear-text).
 Default is false which means inside.
 Note that most third-party software like HAproxy expect the proxy protocol payload to be outside, in clear-text.
   * ``enableProxyProtocol=true``: str - Whether to expect a proxy protocol v2 header in front of incoming queries coming from an address in :func:`setProxyProtocolACL`.
 Default is ``true``, meaning that queries are expected to have a proxy protocol payload if they come from an address present in the :func:`setProxyProtocolACL` ACL.
   * ``padResponses``: bool - Whether to pad DNS responses as specified in RFC 7830.
 Default is ``false``, meaning responses are not padded.
+  * ``forwardViaUDPFirst``: bool - Whether queries received by this frontend over should be forwarded to the backend via UDP (unless the backend is TCP-only).
+If a truncated answer is received, the query will be re-tried over TCP.
+Default is ``false``.

 .. function:: setLocal(address[, options])